McDonald's And Coca-Cola Don't Look Anti-Fragile To Me

 Summary

 Both McDonald's and Coca-Cola are mature companies.
 Both have flat to declining top line growth.
-Over the past decade McDonald's has had rising per share earnings, but with more than three quarters of the earnings growth generated by share buybacks.
+Over the past decade, McDonald's has had rising per share earnings, but with more than three quarters of the earnings growth generated by share buybacks.
 Coca-Cola's earnings per share have been flat over the decade.
-Both pay substantial dividends which have increased with a regularity that put them on many lists for long term dividend growth.
-If the shut down drags on and further borrowing becomes necessary as a bridge to the other side, investors will need to look closely at the likely impact on dividends.
+Both pay substantial dividends which have increased with a regularity that put them on many lists for long-term dividend growth.
+If the shutdown drags on and further borrowing becomes necessary as a bridge to the other side, investors will need to look closely at the likely impact on dividends.

 One other thing to bear in mind when examining several of the columns above is the boost from the tax law changes in 2017.
 The 10-year data provided Premium members also provides effective tax rates.
 Both companies showed some tax rate reduction but nothing as spectacular as the stated numbers in the law.
 The thing to remember is that results on all metrics would be lower without the tax reduction bump.
 It is also by no means certain that the lower corporate tax rate will not return to its pre-2017 rate, or higher.

-Neither company seems at immediate risk of going under, but market recognition of their long term challenges might well reduce the extravagant valuation of both companies significantly.
+Neither company seems at immediate risk of going under, but market recognition of their long-term challenges might well reduce the extravagant valuation of both companies significantly.
 To understand the level of overvaluation, consider a comparison.
-The PEs of Coca-Cola and McDonald's are 23.7 and 23 respectively.
-Not exactly a benchmark, but food for thought: Alphabet (GOOG) sells at a comparable-basis PE of 24.
+The PEs of Coca-Cola and McDonald's are 23.7 and 23, respectively.
+Not exactly a benchmark, but food for thought: Alphabet (NASDAQ:GOOG) (NASDAQ:GOOGL) sells at a comparable basis PE of 24.
 It pays no dividend, of course, but as Buffett has said, if the company is solid and growing, you can just sell off a few shares from time to time as needed.

 Alphabet is, of course, a growth stock, a tech company, an advertising company and a few other things.
 It has essentially no debt.
 It has well over $100 billion in net cash.
-It has its problems of course - greatly reduced advertising revenue during the shutdown, political risk, squabbles with foreign governments, threats of competition from next-generation tech entrepreneurs - but it has a high probability of surviving this crisis in good shape.
+It has its problems, of course - greatly reduced advertising revenue during the shutdown, political risk, squabbles with foreign governments, threats of competition from next-generation tech entrepreneurs - but it has a high probability of surviving this crisis in good shape.
 Is it reasonable that Coca-Cola and McDonald's fetch approximately the same P/E as Alphabet?

 It's hard for me to see fair valuation for either Coca-Cola or McDonald's at much more than 15 times earnings.
 You do the math for share price.
 Their popularity, especially among dividend investors, may cause the downward adjustment to be gradual.
 Holders of both companies should be prepared for years with nominal dividend increases at best, and, as a worst case, possibly even a year or two without dividends in the case of McDonald's.
 The duration of the shutdown stemming from the virus will be a major factor.

 McDonald's and Coca-Cola will emerge from the virus lockdown as wounded companies.
-By almost every criterion McDonald's and Coca-Cola are not the anti-fragile companies the market took them for in.
+By almost every criterion, McDonald's and Coca-Cola are not the anti-fragile companies the market took them for in.
 I'm unhappy to have to say it, because they are right up there among iconic American companies which symbolize American business and culture around the world.
 I pull for them to succeed and continue to reward their investors.

 Disclosure: I am/we are long GOOG.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.